connelldave/botocove/README.md

 - Dolphin Themed 🐬

 Botocove is a simple decorator for functions to remove time and complexity burden.
-Uses`ThreadPoolExecutor` to run boto3 sessions against AWS accounts concurrently.
+Uses a `ThreadPoolExecutor` to run boto3 sessions against AWS accounts concurrently.

 Decorating a function in `@cove` provides a boto3 session to the decorated